$n$-permutability and linear Datalog implies symmetric Datalog: Variety n -permutability on path instances

 To finish the proof, observe that for every $k\in [n-1]$ we have $j_{2k}<j_{2k+1}<j_{2k+2}$ and the solution $\sigma_{2k+1}$ was chosen so that it passes through $e_{2k+1}$, so we can let $q=2k+1$ and satisfy the conclusion of the lemma. \end{proof}

-Given a path instance $I$, we will define the sets $C_i\leq B_i$ by $C_1=B_1$ and $C_{i+1}=\{b\in B_{i+1}\colon \exists c\in C_i, (c,b)\in B_{i,i+1}\}$.
+Given a path instance $I$, we will define the sets $C_i\subseteq B_i$ by $C_1=B_1$ and

 The sets $C_i$ correspond to the endpoints of solutions of $I_{[1,i]}$, so $I$ is satisfiable if and only if $C_\ell\neq\emptyset$.
-We will call an edge $(b,c)\in B_{i,i+1}$ such that $b\in B_i\setminus C_i$ and $c\in C_{i+1}$ a \emph{backward edge}.
+We will call an edge $(d,c)\in B_{i,i+1}$ such that $d\in B_i\setminus C_i$ and $c\in C_{i+1}$ a \emph{backward edge}.

-Our goal in Section~\ref{secSymDLPaths} will be to show how to use symmetric Datalog to identify unsatisfiable path $\CSP(\A)$ instances for $\A$ fixed and $n$-permutable.
+Our goal in Section~\ref{secSymDLPaths} will be to show how to use symmetric Datalog to identify unsatisfiable path $\CSP(\A)$ instances for $\A$ fixed and variety $n$-permutable.
 We will see that in the absence of backward edges a simple symmetric Datalog program can identify all unsatisfiable path CSP instances.
 This is why we want to know what happens when there are many backward edges.
-It turns out that having too many backward edges means that an $n$-permutable instance is no longer subdirect.
+It turns out that an variety $n$-permutable instance that has too many backward edges is never subdirect.
 In Section~\ref{secSymDLPaths}, this will enable us to reduce the size of the instance.

-\begin{lemma} For every $n$ and $N$ there exists an $m$ such that if $I$ is a path instance of length $\ell$ and $1<a<b<\ell$ are such that \begin{enumerate} \item each set $B_i$ has cardinality at most $N$, and \item all sets $B_i$ and all relations $B_{i,i+1}$ are invariant under a chain of $n$ Hagemann-Mitschke terms, and \item there are at least $m$ distinct indices $j$ in $[a,b)$ such that $B_{j,j+1}$ contains a backward edge, \end{enumerate} then the instance $I_{[a,b]}$ is not subdirect. \end{lemma}
+\begin{lem} For every $n$ and $N$ there exists an $m$ such that if $I$ is a path instance of length $\ell>m$ and $1<a<b<\ell$ are such that \begin{enumerate} \item each set $B_i$ has cardinality at most $N$, and \item all sets $B_i$ and all relations $B_{i,i+1}$ are invariant under a chain of $n$ Hagemann-Mitschke terms, and \item there are at least $m$ distinct indices $j$ in $[a,b)$ such that $B_{j,j+1}$ contains a backward edge, \end{enumerate} then the instance $I_{[a,b]}$ is not subdirect. \end{lem}

 \begin{proof} We pick $m$ large enough to be able to use Lemma~\ref{lemBraidExists} for sets $B_i$ of maximum size $N$ and $(n+1)$-braids.
 Taking this $m$, we look at what would happen were $I_{[a,b]}$ subdirect.